 Photodynamic therapy involves applying a drug to the affected cells that makes them sensitive to light.
 Controlled exposure to intense light can then kill the cells.
 The skin may become extremely sensitive after treatment, leading to redness, irritation, and peeling.

 If sebaceous hyperplasia is severe or persistent, a doctor may consider surgically removing the bumps.
 This will prevent them from returning, but it can cause scarring and is usually considered a last resort.

 There may be a link between sebaceous hyperplasia and increased testosterone.
 Some doctors may recommend antiandrogen medications for women with severe symptoms who do not respond well to other treatment methods.

-Over-the-counter medications, creams, and face washes that contain retinol may help to clear clogged sebaceous glands.
+Over-the-counter medications, creams, and face washes that contain retinol may help clear clogged sebaceous glands.

-Some people find that regularly washing with a cleanser containing salicylic acid can help to dry oily skin and prevent clogged glands.
+Some people find that regularly washing with a cleanser containing salicylic acid can help dry oily skin and prevent clogged glands.

 Warm compresses may also draw out any trapped sebum.
 While a warm compress may not get rid of bumps altogether, they may help reduce swelling and inflammation.